Common Name: inkberry

 Zone: 4 to 9

 Spread: 3.00 to 4.00 feet

 Water: Medium to wet

 Tolerate: Rabbit, Deer, Erosion, Wet Soil, Air Pollution

 Easily grown in average, medium to wet soils in full sun to part shade.
 Adaptable to both light and heavy soils.
+Tolerates wet soils.
 Prefers rich, consistently moist, acidic soils in full sun.
 Good shade tolerance, however.
+Avoid neutral to alkaline soils.
 Inkberries are dioecious (separate male and female plants).
 Female plants need a male pollinator in order to produce the berry-like drupes that are characteristic of the species and cultivars.
 Prune to shape in early spring just before new growth begins.
-Needs minimal pruning unless used as a hedge (perhaps best grown as an informal hedge).
+Plants generally need minimal pruning unless used as a hedge (perhaps best grown as an informal hedge).
 Remove root suckers regularly if colonial spread is not desired.

 No serious insect or disease problems.
 Leaf spot is an occasional problem.
+Spider mites may appear, especially in dry conditions.
 Susceptible to chlorosis (yellowing of leaves) in high pH (alkaline) soils.

 Mass or group.
 Excellent for shrub borders, foundation plantings or as a low hedge.
 Also effective naturalized in moist woodland gardens or in moist locations near streams or ponds.
 This species is noted for its ability to perform well in wet sites.